AnneTrue/nexus-clash-interface-tweaks/README.md

 Then navigate to "Nexus Tweaks" tab in the multifunction pane.

-There are two types of modules: "local" for character-specific settings, and "global" for all characters (for instance, Global Message History).
+There are two types of modules: "local" for character-specific settings, and "global" for all characters (global modules are marked with \[G\]).

 You can enable modules by clicking the checkbox beneath the character pad for the relevant module.